Press Info | Press Releases | Background | Facts | Images | Stories | Links & Embeds

 EepyBird has appeared on The Late Show with David Letterman, Ellen, The Today Show, Mythbusters, and more.
 They have performed live in Paris, London, Istanbul, Las Vegas, and even on Wall Street.

 They have won four Webby Awards, an OMMA Best in Show award, and have been nominated for two Emmys.
-They’ve even set three Guinness World Records and appeared in videos for Blue Man Group, Barenaked Ladies, and Weezer (the Grammy-winning “Pork & Beans”).
+They’ve even set several Guinness World Records and appeared in videos for Blue Man Group, Barenaked Ladies, and Weezer (the Grammy-winning “Pork & Beans”).

 EepyBird has worked with The Coca-Cola Company, Coke Zero, Google, OfficeMax, ABC Family, Perfetti van Melle, DigiSynd (a subsidiary of Disney), Ogilvy, Edelman, O’Reilly, and more.